adeleyeayodeji/ionic-react-snippets/README.md

 # Ionic React Snippets

-Code snippets to build Ionic React Plugin widgets.
+Code snippets to build Ionic React Projects.

 Ionic React Snippets is meant to help VS Code users to leverage snippets from Ionic and React for Development.
 This is a personal project and not an official extension from https://ionicframework.com.